 This year's shareholder question and answer session will include questions submitted in advance of, and questions submitted live during, the Annual Meeting.
-You may submit a question in advance of the meeting by emailing them to JWNRegister@proxy-agent.com.
-Questions may be submitted during the Annual Meeting through www.cesonlineservices.com/jwn23_vm.
+You may submit a question in advance of the meeting at [•] after logging in with your Control Number.
+Questions may be submitted during the Annual Meeting through [•].
 This question and answer session will be conducted in accordance with certain Rules of Conduct, which will be made available during the Annual Meeting.
 We will post questions and answers if applicable to Nordstrom's business on the Nordstrom Investor Relations website shortly after the meeting.